CtrlK

 Specificity

-Names the domain (Apollo.io multi-environment setup) and mentions some actions like 'setting up development, staging, and production environments' and 'managing multiple Apollo configurations', but doesn't list specific concrete actions like creating config files, setting environment variables, or configuring API keys.
+Names the domain (Apollo.io multi-environment setup) and mentions some actions like 'setting up development, staging, and production environments' and 'managing multiple Apollo configurations', but doesn't list specific concrete actions like creating config files, setting environment variables, or managing API keys.

 2 / 3